getzlab/canine/pipeline_options.md

     are localized to the local staging directory and transferred to the remote cluster along with the rest of localization files
     * `Remote`: Localization takes place entirely on the remote cluster
+    * `NFS`: Localization takes place entirely local, and assumes that an NFS share will ensure the data is localized/delocalized.
+See `NFS` section below

 **NOTE:** The old `localizeGS` option has been removed.
 From now on, if you do not wish to automatically localize `gs://` paths, use an appropriate override